Ford C3 transmission: A4LD

 The C3 was modified into the A4LD four-speed by adding an overdrive gear, which the C3 lacked.
 This transmission was introduced in Europe on the 1985 Ford Scorpio and in North America with the 1985 Bronco II and Ranger, again with four- and six-cylinder engines only.
 It was replaced by the 4R44E and 4R55E in 1995.

 This was the first Ford automatic to use an EEC-controlled torque converter lock-up clutch.
 Electronic shift control for the 3–4 shift was later added, another first, though other gears remained hydraulic.

+The A4LD transmission was standard equipment in the Ford Aerostar, where it improved highway fuel economy and provided smoother shifting compared to earlier 3-speed automatics.
+The transmission's overdrive capability was marketed as a key feature for the Aerostar's towing capacity of up to 5,000 lb when properly equipped.